ThemeHackers/CECB-Labs/README.md

 Detailed analysis and solutions for challenges from [courses.redteamleaders.com](https://courses.redteamleaders.com).

+This is my approach, which I recommend: if you want to truly understand like I do, don't just passively apply the information.
+Analyze, understand, and do it in your own way to obtain your own certification in this field.
+Thank you.
 ## 🏆 Challenge Progress

 | ID | Challenge Name | Status | Solution Path |